willowbk/CMS/README.md

 # Complete Moveset Optimization Algorithm

 This repository contains Python scripts for the Complete Moveset Search (CMS) optimization algorithm.
-This algorithm was developed for fitting a biophysical and population genetic model for the analysis of the codon usage bias.
+This algorithm was developed for fitting a biophysical and population genetic model for the analysis of the codon usage bias described in [this](https://www.biorxiv.org/content/10.1101/578815v1) paper.

 If this algorithm is used for published research, please cite
 ##### Kion-Crosby WB, Manhart M, Morozov AV.
 2019.
 Inferring biophysical models of evolution from genome-wide patterns of codon usage. bioRxiv doi: 10.1101/578815